vygr/ChrysaLisp/docs/Apps/UI_WIDGETS.md

 Use of `(set this :color +argb_red)` and `(def this :color +argb_black)` likewise work exactly as they do in Lisp source programs. `(set)` will search the tree, `(def)` will not.
-All the mechanisms described in the properties section of the `ENVIRONMENT` document apply to UI trees !
+All the mechanisms described in the properties section of the `ENVIRONMENT.md` document apply to UI trees !

 ## View class